realjanpaulus/german_text_classification_nlp/README.md

 [![Binder](http://mybinder.org/badge_logo.svg)](https://hub.gke.mybinder.org/user/papajan3000-ger-ssification_nlp-xyvv13xg/tree)

 This project mainly consists of a german tutorial series on text classification with Python and german data.
-The tutorials are available as Jupyter notebooks are in the <b>tutorials</b> folder.
-In addition, this project contains tools for extracting articles from Wikipedia by categories.
-Another available tool includes a post-processing tool.
+The tutorials are available as Jupyter notebooks in the <b>tutorials</b> folder.
+In addition, this project contains tools for extracting articles from Wikipedia by categories and a csv-post-processing tool.
 Already prepared datasets are provided in the <b>data</b> folder.
 A smaller and more compact dataset is stored in the <b> dl_dataset </b> folder.

 ## Installation